ga4gh/refget/docs/decision_record.md

 The serialisation of a sequence collection will use the following steps

- 1. Convert all elements of level 2 arrays into UTF-8 string
- 2. Apply RFC-8785 on each array of level 2
+ 1. Apply RFC-8785 on each array of level 2
- 3. Digest each the canonical representation of each array
+ 2. Digest each the canonical representation of each array
- 4. Create object representation of the seq-col using array names and digested arrays
+ 3. Create object representation of the seq-col using array names and digested arrays
- 5. Apply RFC-8785 on the object representation
+ 4. Apply RFC-8785 on the object representation
- 6. Digest the final canonical representation
+ 5. Digest the final canonical representation

 #### For converting from level 2 to level 1